Astha230982/Business_360_Power_BI/README.md

 --> fact_forecast_monthly

-This table is used to forecast the customer’s need in advance, which can help in :
+This table is used to forecast the customer’s need in advance, which can help in Higher customer satisfaction, Reduced cost in warehouses for storage purpose.

-Higher customer satisfaction

-Reduced cost in warehouses for storage purpose

 --> fact_sales_monthly

 This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value.

-gdb056 DB : Following tables this database stores
+gdb056 DB :
+Tables stored in this Database as follows:

 --> freight_cost